tormjens/anunablade/README.md

 ## Blade

 Blade is the template language of the excellent Laravel framework.
-Anunablade bases all of its templates on it.
+Anunablade bases all of its templates on it, thanks to [Blade for Wordpress](https://github.com/tormjens/wp-blade).